 When approved by both supervisors, the staff at the Humanities Career Service will submit your proposal to the Board of Examiners.
 The final report has to be submitted to both supervisors.

-interaction with local and Leiden supervisors: ca. 20 hours;
+Tutoring: interaction with local and Leiden supervisors about progress and research: ca. 20 hours;

 Note: The maximum number of credits a student can get for an internship is 10 ec.

 Final assessment is based on the report by the local supervisor of the work you carried out during your internship (50%) and on your final research report (50%).

 Local supervisor’s report (50%) and student’s final research report (50%).

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.